micro-focus-idol-archive/java-hod-client/src/site/markdown/index.md

 java-hod-client uses [Retrofit](http://square.github.io/retrofit/) as the basis of its HTTP implementation.
 This requires the use of a RestAdapter to use the services.
 We have used [Jackson](https://github.com/FasterXML/jackson) for JSON transformation, so you will need to use the Jackson Converter.
-To send multipart requests to HP Haven OnDemand correctly, you will need to wrap this in an IodConverter.
+To send multipart requests to HP Haven OnDemand correctly, you will need to wrap this in an HodConverter.
 An error handler is supplied for parsing error responses from HP Haven OnDemand.

     final RestAdapter restAdapter = new RestAdapter.Builder()
         .setEndpoint("https://api.idolondemand.com/1")
-        .setConverter(new IodConverter(new JacksonConverter()))
+        .setConverter(new HodConverter(new JacksonConverter()))
-        .setErrorHandler(new IodErrorHandler())
+        .setErrorHandler(new HodErrorHandler())
         .build();

     final QueryTextIndexService queryTextIndexService = restAdapter.create(QueryTextIndexService.class);